hyunminkim81/cafe-sdk-ios/README-en.md

     - QuartzCore.framework
     - WebKit.framework
     - ReplayKit.framework (set **Status** to **Optional**)
+4. Go to **Info.plist** and add User Privacy.
+    - NSCameraUsageDescription
+    - NSPhotoLibraryUsageDescription

 ### 3. Initialize the PLUG SDK

 Initializing the PLUG SDK will vary depending on the supported language.